 American Kennel Club (AKC) is an organization that helps promote the proper buying and selling of dogs nationwide.
-AKC is a strongly advocating against the rule raising questions about how enforcement would be conducted and trying to show how unintended consequences could cause breeders to cease operation.
+AKC is strongly opposed to the rule, raising questions about how the law would be enforced and trying to show how unintended consequences could force law-abiding breeders to cease operations.

 “, it has the potential to expand burdensome regulations on some farm operations, negatively impact youth agriculture programs, and expand federal inspector access beyond the scope of USDA’s authority on livestock farms.”

 Understanding the connection between APHIS and animal rights groups like HSUS is the key.
 The current APHIS Chief of Animal Health and Welfare Enforcement Branch is Sarah L. Conant, formerly a litigation lawyer for the Humane Society of the United States (HSUS).
-The USDA now hires animal rights extremists, Sarah L. Conant, to enforce and create rules just like the one proposed by APHIS.
-USDA once looked down on tactics used by animal rights groups, but it now seems as if they have adapted the same tactics to enforce rules by hiring people with an animal rights agenda.
+Apparently, the USDA now hires animal rights extremists to enforce and create rules just like the one proposed by APHIS.
+USDA once looked down on tactics used by animal rights groups, but it now seems as if they have adapted the same tactics to enforce rules by hiring people with an animal rights background.

 Missouri’s Proposition B